bitovi/canui/index.md

 ### list `$(element).grid('list', [list])`

 There are several ways to provide the grid with a list of data.
-Usually it will be a `can.Observe.List` instance that contains the observable objects.
+Usually it will be a `can.Observe.List` instance that contains observable objects.
 When passing a normal Array, it will be converted to an observable list.
 Another option is to pass a `can.Deferred` that resolves to an observable list or array.
 The grid will show the content of `loadingText` while the Deferred is being resolved.